Wikileaks Source Chelsea Manning Released From Prison

 Chelsea Manning was released from prison Wednesday morning, after serving seven years for providing classified government documents to Wikileaks.

-Manning, a transgender soldier formerly known as Bradley Manning, left Fort Leavenworth military prison in Kansas on Wednesday morning, the BBC reported, citing a spokesperson for the U.S. Army.
+Manning, a transgender soldier, left Fort Leavenworth military prison in Kansas on Wednesday morning, the BBC reported, citing a spokesperson for the U.S. Army.

 Manning, who served as an intelligence analyst in Iraq, was arrested in 2010 and convicted in 2013 of theft, computer fraud and violating the Espionage Act, according to the Associated Press.